xswzaqnjimko/yet_another_translation_reader/README.md

 # Aligning Text

 A Chrome extension for reading original and translated texts side-by-side with synchronized scrolling and manual alignment correction.
-Currently (v1.0) only targeting archiveofourown.org work pages.
+Still testing.

 ## Features (v1.0)